KristijanArmeni/enc/README.md

 # install pre-commit
 pre-commit install

-# run pre-commit against all files once
-pre-commit run --all-files

-# download the data (one of the below)
+# download some data for testing
 python src/encoders/download_data.py # subject 2 & few stories

 # Setup the config with the editor of your choice